 I know what you’re thinking—”Really, Kate, Pinterest??
 Instagram???
 I don’t even have a Pinterest account!”

-Trust me, I was a little horrified at myself the first time I opened Pinterest to look for wedding planning inspiration, but there is something special about these two search engines.
+Trust me, I was a little horrified at myself the first time I opened Pinterest to look for wedding planning inspiration, and some ideas for my own wedding photographer here in Denver, but there is something special about these two search engines.
 They are visual!
 Instead of just looking at a list of names and site descriptions, you can start narrowing down what type of images you are drawn to.
 Go with your gut here, and just start pinning or saving posts that you like.
 It’s best to do this with your partner, because you may discover that you like different things, and it’s easier to come to an agreement early on in the search process.
 As you’re scrolling through all the gorgeous wedding pictures, you’ll start to notice some different styles of photography and editing.
 Start paying attention to common themes in your favorite photos.
 Here’s some of what you might see:

-Editorial: It looks like Vogue or Vanity Fair—beautiful soft lighting and dramatic, serious poses.
-Lots of time is spent by the photographer to pose and perfect each photo.
+- Editorial: It looks like Vogue or Vanity Fair—beautiful soft lighting and dramatic, serious poses.
+Lots of time is spent by the photographer to pose, perfect, and light each photo.

 Dig deep and figure out what is important to you in your images, AND figure out how you want your photographer to be interacting with you and your guests on the wedding day.
 Do you want someone who will be posing and finessing what’s happening during the day?
 Or, would you rather they are like a fly on the wall just capturing what happens in front of them?
 There isn’t a right answer here.
 This is 100% your preference.